Dosage Form: capsule

 Cephalexin has the following structural formula:

-Each capsule contains Cephalexin monohydrate equivalent to 250 mg or 500 mg of Cephalexin.
-The capsules also contain the following inactive ingredients: microcrystalline cellulose, croscarmellose sodium, D&C Yellow No. 10, FD&C Blue No. 1, FD&C Yellow No. 6, gelatin, magnesium stearate, titanium dioxide, and sodium lauryl sulfate.
+Each capsule contains Cephalexin monohydrate equivalent to 250 mg, 500 mg or 750 mg of Cephalexin.
+The capsules also contain carboxymethylcellulose sodium, D&C Yellow No. 10, dimethicone, FD&C Blue No. 1, FD&C Yellow No. 6, gelatin, magnesium stearate, microcrystalline cellulose, and titanium dioxide.

 Mechanism of Action